phongtht/Analyze-Traffic-and-Conversion-on-E-commerce-Website/README.md

 | 8   | Month     | 201706 | dfa      | 8862.2300  |
 | 9   | Week      | 201722 | (direct) | 6888.9000  |
 | 10  | Week      | 201726 | google   | 5330.5700  |

 **Insights:**
+  - "Direct" is the primary revenue driver, significantly outperforming "google" and "dfa."
+This warrants further investigation to determine if it reflects true brand       loyalty or misattributed traffic.

+  - Revenue across key channels experienced a sharp decline in week at 26th 2017 compared to earlier weeks in 06th 2017, suggesting a potential drop-off in campaign effectiveness or external disruption.

 ### Task 4: Average number of product pageviews by purchaser type (purchasers vs non-purchasers) in June & July 2017
 * SQL code